 So here we are today.
 We're still paid less for the same jobs.
 We're still underrepresented in government.
 I work in a traditionally male profession, and although the numbers of my clergy women colleagues are increasing, women clergy still tend to be called to small churches that most male clergy don't see as advantageous to their careers.
 (Church folks, if you're reading this, please know that I love you and I am in this church because I answered a call, not because I was desperate!)

 And I am dismayed to find that a fight I thought was long over is now predominant in our culture once again.
 Birth control.
 I have two children whom I love.
 I cannot imagine my life without them.
 But they were planned.
-Birth control Reproductive rights.
+Birth control.
+Reproductive rights.
 It seems to me that when our reproductive rights -- and in case you were wondering, abortion is only one facet of reproductive rights -- come under attack in such a fundamental way, then our condition as women, as a society, has fallen measurably.
 And yet all I can surmise from the poll on family trends is that people think single women having babies makes life (?) worse.
 At the same time the outcry against single women using birth control is getting louder and louder.
 To paraphrase, single women using birth control, whether to prevent pregnancy or otherwise, are sluts.
 Backlash.

-I'll offer one other thought.
-In 1992 the United Nations Conference on Environment met in Rio de Janeiro and agreed to the set of principles called the Rio Declaration.
+set of principles called the Rio Declaration.
 This was a follow-up to a conference on the environment held in Stockholm in 1972.
 This conference recognized that significant economic development in poorer countries was vital to environmental sustainability.
 Too often poorer countries exploited their environment in an attempt to raise their standard of living.
 It was also recognized that the role of women must be elevated in poorer countries in order to keep population growth from reaching unsustainable levels.
 In countries where men held power over women, especially women's fertility, population growth exploded.
 The status of women is vital to protecting our environment.

 "The position of women in a society provides an exact measure of the development of that society."
 Gustav Geiger